D7603, 7603, 25253

 Photograph courtesy Ian Hammond

 Swindon, the graveyard for many a life expired locomotive, does the coup-de-grace for 25253 on May 4th 1985 with the side panels cut away for access to the engine room.
-The foreground already contains some salvaged components, and some bits where bits are not meant to be.
+The foreground already contains some salvaged components.

 Works visits (records incomplete).